YanceyOfficial/natsuha-weather/README.md

 ## Introduction

-Natsuha is a weather app that created with [Taro](https://github.com/NervJS/taro) and Yahoo Weather API for WeChat Mini Program.
+Natsuha is a weather Wechat Mini Program that created with [Taro](https://github.com/NervJS/taro) and Yahoo Weather API.
 Now the stable version(v1.0.3) is released, welcome to experience and fork.

 ![Natsuha Weather](https://yancey-assets.oss-cn-beijing.aliyuncs.com/natsuha_344.jpg)